-If IBM Spectrum Control is not running or its performance has degraded, you can use the System Management page of the web-based GUI to assess the overall condition of the system.
+If IBM Spectrum Control is not running or its performance has degraded, you can use the System Management page of the IBM Spectrum Control GUI to assess the overall condition of the system.
 You can also view the file system capacity and volume performance trends to help you anticipate future needs and prevent problems.